 Merge _raw values and separate them with newlines.
 Adds a Time field containing the earliest timestamp.

-Merge values of the named field using the takeFirst strategy by default.
+Merge values of the named field and separate them with newlines.

-Merge values of field "foo" using the specified strategy and name the result new_name.
+Merge values of the named field using the specified strategy and specify a new name for the field.

-Merge comma-delimited list of fields with separate merge strategies.
-Where no strategy is specified, takeFirst is implied.
+Merge a comma-delimited list of fields with separate merge strategies.
+When no strategy is specified, join with new lines is implied.

-- The special field _messageTime can only use strategies takeFirst and takeLast.
+- The metadata field _messageTime can only use strategies takeFirst and takeLast.